-Founded by ex-Pfizer R&D executives and healthcare entrepreneurs, Thetis is a biopharmaceutical company developing novel therapies for autoimmune and inflammatory diseases.
+Founded by ex-Pfizer R&D executives and healthcare entrepreneurs, Thetis is a biopharmaceutical company developing novel therapies for cancer and autoimmune diseases.

 Mr. Mathias has more than 30 years of experience in the healthcare industry as an entrepreneur, investor and banker.
 Over the course of his career, he has raised over $250 million in debt and equity for pharmaceutical and healthcare technology and services companies.
 For 15 years prior to joining Thetis full-time as CEO, Mr. Mathias was a senior partner at the investment bank Carter Morse & Mathias (Southport, Connecticut), where he led the bank’s Healthcare Group.
 He previously was a senior vice president in the Healthcare Group at GE Equity Capital, Chief Operating Officer of Diabetes Support Systems, and executive vice president of Premier Healthcare, a healthcare focused private equity firm.

 He has served on the board of various organizations in the healthcare space, including the Connecticut Venture Group, Western Connecticut Health Network, Diabetes Support Systems and Dome Imaging Systems.
 He also served as Chairman of the Alliance of International Corporate Advisors (AICA), a network of investment banks in the Americas, Europe and Asia focused on mid-market M&A transactions and capital raises.

 Mr. Mathias has an MBA from the Yale School of Management, a BA in Economics from Harvard College, and was a Fulbright Fellow in economic development.